-This isn't mandatory, but since entities are the real building blocks on which Isis applications are built, it's very common to use this annotation.
+This isn't mandatory, but since entities are the real building blocks on which Apache Isis applications are built, it's very common to use this annotation.

-- also uses various Project Lombok annotations to remove boilerplate. - HelloWorldObject.layout.xml defines the layout of the members (properties and actions) of the HelloWorldObject.
+• HelloWorldObject.layout.xml defines the layout of the members (properties and actions) of the HelloWorldObject.